 Also?
 I will take any excuse to eat cornichons.

 Croque Monsieur Stuffed Waffles

 YIELD: four Belgian style waffles

-dairy and egg free, vegan
+dairy and egg, and gluten free, vegan

 4 slices vegan ham

 4 slices vegan cheese (I used 'provolone')